ShabdKumar/MaterialUI-TextFields/README.md

 ## 3. Typical UseCases:

-MaterialText-Fields can be used in scenario like where data needs to be gathered from users like: forms, login page etc. Below are some of the examples:
+MaterialText-Fields can be used in scenarios like where data needs to be gathered from users like: forms, login page etc. Below are some of the examples:

 <img src="screenshots/usecase1.PNG" width="250" height="400"> <img src="screenshots/usecase2.PNG" width="250" height="400">